 Nine professional librarians are available to assist law library patrons.
 The professional library staff is highly trained and skilled in legal research.
 Although the library staff is relatively young, they have fifty years of collective professional experience, as well as twenty years of library experience in the practice of law.

 A Comprehensive Collection and Access to Other Collections

 The library houses approximately 350,000 volumes and volume equivalents.
 The library has an annual budget of approximately one million dollars to purchase library resources.
 The library subscribes to electronic legal databases including Lexis and Westlaw that are only available to law faculty and law students who have completed the first year legal research class.
 Students and faculty are able to access these electronic services via the Internet.
 The library also participates in a statewide consortium called TexShare, which permits our patrons to borrow materials directly from other TexShare libraries.
 Interlibrary loan is also available.
 Finally, the library is a selective government depository.

-Director Law Library and Assistant Professor
+Director Law Library and Associate Professor

 Texas Southern University